Judge temporarily blocks US effort to remove dozens of immigrant Guatemalan and Honduran children

 Belous' organization filed a lawsuit in Arizona on behalf of 57 Guatemalan children and another 12 from Honduras between the ages 3 and 17.

-The suit, along with a related lawsuit before a federal judge in Washington, D.C., responds to the Trump administration’s Labor Day weekend attempt to remove Guatemalan migrant children who were living in government shelters and foster care after coming to the U.S. alone.
+The suit, along with a related lawsuit before a federal judge in Washington responds to the administration’s Labor Day weekend attempt to remove Guatemalan migrant children who were living in government shelters and foster care after coming to the U.S. alone.

 In a late night operation Aug.
 30, the administration notified shelters that they would be returning the children to Guatemala and needed to have the kids ready to leave in a matter of hours.
 Scores of children got as far as boarding planes in Texas on the morning of Aug.
 31 and were set to depart to Guatemala.